Traumatic brain injury definition and injury types infographic

 How long does a brain injury case take to resolve?

-How Hasbrook and Hasbrook handles brain injury cases
+How our firm handles brain injury cases

 Oklahoma City brain injury lawyer consulting with client at Hasbrook and Hasbrook

-We take brain injury cases on contingency.
-You pay no attorney fees unless we recover compensation for you.
-We advance litigation expenses and collect them only if the case is successful.
-The contingency fee structure means your interests and ours are aligned from the first call.
+We accept brain injury cases on contingency: no attorney fees unless we recover.
+The contingency fee structure means your interests and ours align from the first call.
+We also handle spinal cord injury matters and nursing home abuse cases involving fall-related head trauma.

 Call (405) 605-2426 or contact us online to speak with an Oklahoma City brain injury attorney.
 The consultation is free, and there is no obligation.
+Let the team at Hasbrook & Hasbrook Personal Injury Lawyers review your file and explain what comes next.

 Hasbrook and Hasbrook Lawyers